 Overallotment Option to Purchase Additional Shares.
-We have granted to the underwriters an option to purchase up to additional shares of common stock at the public offering price, less the underwriting discount.
+We have granted to the underwriters an option to purchase up to an aggregate of the number of additional shares of common stock equal to 15% of the total shares sold in the offering at the public offering price or \$6,000,000, less the underwriting discount set forth on the cover page of this prospectus.
+Based on an assumed offering price of \$5.92 per share (which is the last reported sales price of our common stock on the OTC Bulletin Board on October 26, 2012) and a total offering of \$40,000,000, the overallotment option will allow the underwriters to purchase up to 1,013,513 additional shares.
 This option is exercisable for a period of 30 days.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of common stock offered hereby.
 To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.